-Completing orthodontic treatment, like braces or Invisalign, with your dentist in Uptown is exciting and has you rocking your smile with confidence.
+Completing orthodontic treatment, like braces or Invisalign, with your dentist near Uptown is exciting and has you rocking your smile with confidence.
 However, even though you are no longer cleaning your braces or Invisalign trays, you now have retainers to take care of.
 Whether they are fixed or removable, retainers need to be worn and cleaned because once you stop wearing your retainer, you may notice a shift in your teeth, causing them to go back to the placement that they were in before your orthodontic treatment.

 There are a few different types of retainers: removable, permanent (or bonded), and clear plastic retainers.
 While they have the same purpose of keeping your teeth straight, they are taken care of in different ways.
 If you follow your orthodontist’s instructions on how to wear your retainer, your teeth should stay in place.
-Learn more about the different types of retainers by visiting your dentist in Uptown.
+Learn more about the different types of retainers by visiting your dentist near Uptown.

 - Removable Retainers

 Removable retainers are easy and convenient.
 They can be removed when it comes to eating, brushing, and flossing, allowing you to remove maximum bacteria from both your mouth and retainer.
 Most commonly, you should wear your retainer seven days a week for one year after your braces are removed or your Invisalign treatment is completed.

 Bonded retainers are known to last for many years, and even decades, if they are properly maintained.
 You don’t have to worry about when to wear this retainer because it is permanently fixed to the inner bite of your teeth.
 It’s important to learn from the dental hygienist how to clean this type of retainer as flossing and brushing may become more difficult.